UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Review your high and low usage months to determine if a fixed or tiered rate plan is better for you.

-Before you commit to any lengthy contract that could trap you for 12 to 24 months, you need to rely on hard data.
-Log in to your current electricity provider’s web portal and download your usage history for the last calendar year.
-Look critically at your highest usage month (usually August or January) and your lowest usage month (usually April or October).
-If your historical usage fluctuates wildly โ€” for example, using a mere 500 kWh in the spring but spiking to 2,500 kWh in the grueling summer โ€” signing up for a flat rate plan is a highly dangerous financial gamble.
+Before you commit to any lengthy contract that could trap you for 12 to 24 months, you need to rely on hard, undeniable data.
+Log in to your current electricity provider’s web portal and carefully download your usage history for the last calendar year.
+Look critically at your highest usage month (usually August or January) and your absolute lowest usage month (usually April or October) to find your swing.

-You need a dynamic plan that accommodates your peak usage periods without forcing you to egregiously overpay during your low-usage months.
-If you cannot find a flat tier that fits your annual range comfortably, you are almost universally better off securing a traditional fixed-rate plan.
-If you are determined to lower your overall consumption to fit into a cheaper tier, check out our comprehensive guide on how to save on your electric bill by improving your home’s thermal envelope and operational efficiency.
+If you genuinely cannot find a flat tier that accommodates your annual range comfortably, you are almost universally better off securing a traditional fixed-rate plan.
+If you are deeply determined to lower your overall consumption to safely fit into a cheaper tier, be sure to check out our comprehensive guide on how to save on your electric bill by vastly improving your home’s thermal envelope and operational efficiency.

-Final Verdict: Choosing Your Next Electricity Plan
+Choosing Your Next Electricity Plan

 A couple compares Predictable Bill and Standard Plan energy options on a tablet illustration.